nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Details:**
 - Creates a CSV file containing the people that match the specified tags.
-- The exported file will be saved in the same directory as the application.
+- The exported file will be saved in the `./data` subdirectory.
 - Tags can be specified using the `t/` prefix to filter the download results, allowing for a more customized data export.
 - If no tags are specified, all data will be exported.
 - If the filtered result is empty (no matching entries), an error will be returned, and no file will be generated.